 What this is

-Most small businesses adopting AI do it the same way: someone finds a tool, builds a workflow, the workflow works for a while, and then it breaks - and nobody can remember what it was supposed to do, who has access to it, what data it touches, or how to fix it.
+The governance is not decoration.
+Most small-business automation dies the same death: someone finds a tool, builds a workflow, it works for a while, then it breaks — and nobody remembers what it was supposed to do, who has access to it, what data it touches, or how to fix it.

 Every automation we ship is a governed automation.
-Four artifacts go with the system on Day 1: a tool inventory entry, a data classification mapping, an Acceptable Use Policy entry or amendment, and a runbook with documented kill-switch procedures.
-This is true of the smallest single-workflow Launch and the largest custom build.
-It’s the practice that separates a system you own from a system you rent from whoever built it.
+Four documents travel with the system from day one: a tool inventory entry, a data classification map of what the system touches and how sensitive it is, an Acceptable Use Policy entry, and a runbook with documented kill-switch procedures.
+That is the difference between a system your business owns and one that depends entirely on whoever built it.

-The methodology comes from real institutional AI program work - the same governance discipline used to deploy AI at the College of Law.
-What works inside a regulated academic environment translates directly to the SMB engagements we run.
+The methodology comes from active institutional AI work — the same governance discipline used to deploy and manage AI at the University of Nebraska College of Law.

 Three ways to engage

-The entry-level engagement.
-One well-defined automation, scoped, built, deployed in your environment, and handed over with the governance artifacts and a measurement plan.
+One well-defined automation: scoped, built, deployed in your environment, and handed over with the governance documents and a measurement plan.
+Any single example above is Launch-sized — the intake pipeline, the invoice follow-up, the document chase.

 A typical Launch covers: